 Ontario Backcountry Canoe Museum

-Tim McDonagh had a booth at the Ontario Backcountry Canoe Symposium in Toronto on April 7, 2018 where he met Derek Specht & Sean Rowlay from Paddling Adventures Radio.
+Tim McDonagh had a booth at the Ontario Backcountry Canoe Symposium in Kitchener (University of Waterloo) on April 7, 2018 where he met Derek Specht & Sean Rowlay from Paddling Adventures Radio.

 Listen to their podcast (Episode 113, April 12, 2018) about The True North Voyageur Brigade (if you want to jump to the part about The True North Voyageur Brigade start at 40:30 but we recommend to listen to all of it).